Financial responsibility is essential for everyone. It’s part of being an adult and a functioning member of society.

 Motor Vehicle Insurance

-Many people prove that they accept financial liability with auto insurance.
+To prove you’ve accepted financial liability, you need auto insurance.
 Most states require you to show proof of liability insurance during the vehicle registration process.
-Liability insurance protects you from accidents that you cause.
-You are financially responsible for any damage that you cause due to an accident that is your fault, and liability insurance will help you pay for those damages.
+Liability insurance protects you (and others) from accidents that you cause.
+You are financially responsible for any damage you cause due to an accident that is your fault, and liability insurance will help you pay for those damages.

 If you get into an accident (or get pulled over for any other reason), you must provide proof of insurance.
 Failure to carry insurance while driving can lead to license suspension or revocation.